sxwebdev/sentinel/README.md

 - **Service Management**: Add, edit, and delete services through the web interface
 - **YAML Configuration**: Configure services using YAML format directly in the UI
-- **Real-time Status**: Live status updates with auto-refresh every 30 seconds
+- **Real-time Status**: Live status updates with WebSocket connections
 - **Manual Checks**: Trigger manual health checks for any service
 - **Incident Management**: View and resolve incidents
 - **Service Details**: Detailed view with incident history and statistics